 - Grids are very large

-This best bird feeder by Woodlink has two plexiglass sides that create a trench that can hold up to five pounds of bird seed per fill.
-The birds can land on either side of the feeder and eat, and there are two cages on either end of the feeder that will hold a suet cake or nesting material each to attract dozens of different birds.
+This feeder by Woodlink has two plexiglass sides that create a trench that can hold up to five pounds of bird seed per fill.
+Both larger birds and small birds can land on either side of the feeder and eat, and there are two wire mesh cages on either end of the feeder that will hold a suet cake or nesting material each to attract dozens of different birds including larger birds.
 All you have to do is raise the lid to fill it, and the roof of the feeder secures the seed and ensures it doesn’t get wet or spill out.
 It has aluminum hinges that will last without rusting for greater durability.

 - Holds up to four pounds of seed